Snugug/monsters-and-magic/src/content/monsters/ankylosaurus.md

 conditioned: 0
 spicy: ""
 naturalWeapons:
-  - name: Bite
-    damage: 2d10
-    element: physical
   - name: Claw
-    damage: 1d8
+    damage: 1d6
     element: physical
 attacks:
-  - name: Rush
+  - name: Tail
     type: attack
-    damage: ""
+    damage: 1d10
-    element: ""
+    element: physical
     condition: Prone
     ap: 2
-    fatigue: 1
+    fatigue: 2
     trigger: ""
-    recharge: 1d8
+    recharge: 1d4
     thread: false
-    description: Move, then strike with allosaurus' claws.
-If you moved more than 30' in a straight line immediately before the attack and the creature attacked is of the allosaurus' size or smaller, on a strong hit, knock the target prone.
+    description: If the target is the size of the Ankylosaurus or smaller, it is knocked prone on a hit.
 techniques: []
 cantrips: []
 charms: []
 upcast: 0
-hp: 5
+hp: 7
-armored: 2
+armored: 5
 resistance: []
 immunity: []
 vulnerable: []